-On the north coast (Saddle Mt., Wilson, western Trask), elk populations continue to be robust, with the highest densities in the western portions of these WMUs.
+On the north coast (Saddle Mt., Wilson, western Trask), elk populations are at their highest densities in the western portions of these WMUs.
 Bull elk hunting this year should be very good in the Wilson and Trask due to high bull survival from last year’s hunting seasons.
 Both WMUs have general season archery and rifle hunting opportunities.
-The Saddle Mountain also had high bull survival from the last two seasons.
+The Saddle Mountain also had high bull survival from the last three seasons.

-Along the mid-coast (western Stott Mt., western Alsea, north Siuslaw), elk numbers are relatively unchanged this year: however, the observed bull ratio in the Alsea unit was slightly below management objective of 10 bulls per 100 cows.
-The ratio is above 10 in the Stott Mt unit.
+Along the mid-coast (western Stott Mt., western Alsea, north Siuslaw), elk numbers are relatively unchanged this year and are lower than management objectives for all three units.
+The observed bull ratio in the Alsea unit was 10-11 bulls per 100 cows and the ratios were 10 per 100 in the Stott Mt. unit and 6 per 100 in the Siuslaw.
 The second rifle bull elk season in Siuslaw has a bag limit of one spike bull; the bull ratio there continues to be well below management objectives.

 Elk rifle hunting in this unit is all limited entry, but archery elk hunting is through a single general season; both are managed under a 3-point minimum regulation.
 Areas with high elk numbers and open habitat include Davis Point, the lower Lewis and Clark River, Big Creek, lower Necanicum River and upper Rock Creek.